Deepika Padukone: Personal life

 Padukone shares a close bond with her family, and visits them regularly in her hometown of Bangalore.
 She lives in Prabhadevi, a neighbourhood in Mumbai, and has admitted to missing the presence of her parents there.
 A practising Hindu, Padukone considers religion to be an important aspect of her life and makes frequent visits to temples and other religious shrines.

 While filming Bachna Ae Haseeno in 2008, Padukone began a romantic relationship with co-star Ranbir Kapoor.
 She spoke openly about the relationship and sported a tattoo of his initials on the nape of her neck.
 She has said that the relationship had a profound effect on her, transforming her into a more confident and social person.
 The couple broke up a year later; she professed in an interview to feeling betrayed for a long time.
 In a 2010 interview, Padukone accused him of infidelity, and Kapoor later admitted to it.
 They reconciled their friendship while working on Yeh Jawaani Hai Deewani.

 Padukone subsequently became reticent to discuss her personal life, but in 2017, she fondly spoke of her relationship with her frequent co-star Ranveer Singh, whom she began dating in August 2012.
 In October 2018, the couple announced their impending marriage.
 The following month, they married in traditional Konkani Hindu and Sikh Anand Karaj ceremonies at Lake Como, Italy.
-On 8 September 2024, she gave birth to their daughter Dua.
+On 8 September 2024, she gave birth to their daughter, Dua.
+The couple's second child, a daughter, was born on 19 September 2026.